Easy White Bread

 Make a well in the middle of the mixture and add the butter/margarine/oil and warm water.
 Mix to combine, adding a little more water if required, and using your hands to bring together into a soft, lumpy, slightly sticky dough.

-• Turn the dough out onto a floured surface and knead for 10 minutes until the dough is smooth and elastic.
+• Turn the dough out onto a floured surface and knead for around 10 minutes, until the dough is smooth and elastic.

 • Place the dough in an oiled bowl and cover with a piece of oil cling film, or a damp tea towel.
 Allow the dough to rise for at least 1 hour, or until it has doubled in size.